 Rome, 5th-7th June 2023

-Global warming, Environmental Legislation, COVID-19 – the first part of the 2020s has clearly shown that “business as usual” is not a viable option for the upcoming decades.
-To an extent global societies will need to adopt new paradigms to avoid irreversible collateral damage.
+Global warming, Environmental Legislation, COVID-19 the last years have clearly shown that “business as usual” will not be a viable option for the upcoming decades.
+To an extent global societies will need to adapt to minimise irreversible collateral damage.
 This will involve governments, regulators, citizens and industry and its supply chains.
-Some commentators think that a new economy with new business models may be required for a better world – a threat to some, an opportunity for others.
+Some commentators think that new economies with new business models may be required for a better world – a threat to some, an opportunity for others.

-With this in mind, what is the specific mission of surfactants and their producers?
-Surfactants play a significant role for some high-performance solutions that are required to meet the global challenges.
+With this background, what is the specific mission of surfactants and their producers?
+Surfactants play a significant role as part of high-performance solutions that are required to meet the global challenges.
 For example, surfactants add value by helping to keep the components within a complex product formulation compatible.
 They also provide performance features in their own right (e. g. cleaning, wetting, foaming, emulsification, etc).

-Surfactants are thus one crucial key to providing successful solutions for consumers, e. g. related to cosmetics or household applications, or for professional and industrial uses such as I&I or agrochemicals and many others.
-Research and investment in several fields are required for surfactants, including lower-carbon solutions, bio-based raw materials and circularity.
-The challenge will be to identify lower surfactant solutions that can be scaled up to the dimension of current mainstream products, perform well (e. g. clean as well as current products), and are cost effective.
-Digitalization should help to speed up these activities as COVID-19 has, e. g. with consumers buying more and more products online than off the shelf.
-COVID-19 has also shown that products for hygiene and sanitation are in huge demand: these often contain surfactants and have been literal life-savers.
+Surfactants are thus one crucial component for consumer products that enable them to do what they are supposed to do, e. g. related to cosmetics, household applications, professional and industrial uses (e.g. I&I or agrochemicals and many others.
+With current trends surfactant producers are required to reduce the global warming potential of chemical processes and products.
+As a result, research and investment in several fields will be required for surfactants, including lower CO2, bio-based raw materials and circularity.
+The challenge will be to identify surfactants with lower Life Cycle Assessments (LCA) that can be produced at current mainstream surfactant scales, perform well (e. g. clean as well as current products), and be cost effective.
+On the retail consumer side, digitalization should help to speed up activities as in the COVID-19 era consumers bu more and more products online than off-the-shelf.
+COVID-19 has also resulted in a huge demand for products and surfactants for hygiene and sanitation.

-An important aspect of our industry organization, CESIO, is to provide knowledge and ensure that the regulations developed are based on facts, good science and recognised testing protocols.
+An important role of our industry organization, CESIO, is to provide surfactant related knowledge and ensure that any industry regulations developed are based on facts, good science and recognised testing protocols.
 As regulations and raw material chains develop, there will be both restrictions and new opportunities opening up.
 This will affect surfactants as well as biocides, solvents, polymers and other ingredients.
-The surfactants industry has a tremendous breadth and depth of expertise in bringing ingredients together in advanced formulations and is therefore well positioned to a) help downstream users with these changes, and b) stimulate the development of new business opportunities.
+The surfactants industry has a tremendous breadth and depth of expertise in bringing ingredients together in advanced formulations and is therefore well positioned to help downstream adapt to supplier changes and identify new business opportunities.

 The conference has three clusters with the following topics: